Yandex Cloud

 API

-1. In the management console, select Cloud Backup.
+1. In the management console, select the folder where Cloud Backup is connected.

 To open the backup log, you can also hover over the last operation status and follow the link in the pop-up window.